Clinical Studies for Microcystic Lymphatic Malformations

-We are now actively enrolling a multicenter phase 2 study in the United States evaluating the safety and effectiveness of QTORIN™ rapamycin 3.9% in adolescents and adults age 13 and older with microcystic lymphatic malformations.
+Our multicenter phase 2 study in the United States evaluating the safety and effectiveness of QTORIN™ rapamycin 3.9% in adolescents and adults age 13 and older with microcystic lymphatic malformations is now complete.

-This is a multi-center phase 2 open label clinical study evaluating the safety and effectiveness QTORIN™ rapamycin 3.9% for the treatment of microcystic lymphatic malformations.
-Having worked closely with patient advocacy groups to identify the most burdensome symptoms of microcystic lymphatic malformations, the clinical study will determine if QTORIN™ rapamycin 3.9% rapamycin is safe and effective in treating key symptoms of microcystic lymphatic malformations including leaking and bleeding.
+Palvella has recently completed a multi-center phase 2 open label clinical study evaluating the safety and effectiveness QTORIN™ rapamycin 3.9% for the treatment of microcystic lymphatic malformations.
+Having worked closely with patient advocacy groups to identify the most burdensome symptoms of microcystic lymphatic malformations, the clinical study was designed to determine if QTORIN™ rapamycin 3.9% rapamycin is safe and effective in treating key symptoms of microcystic lymphatic malformations including leaking and bleeding.

 Microcystic Lymphatic Malformations (Micro LM) is a rare genetic disease of the lymphatic system driven by a genetic defect in the PI3K/AKT/mTOR pathway.
 Micro LMs often have a cutaneous component and clinically present with lymphorrhea, bleeding, pain, and functional deficits.
 Infections of malformations can occur and may lead to cellulitis of surrounding tissues or severe, life-threatening infections.
 While most individuals are diagnosed early in life, the disease can become more pronounced as an individual ages and goes through puberty.